LinkedInAttic/JTune/README.md

 ---
-* The allocation rate is the increase is usage before a GC done.
+* The allocation rate is the increase in usage before a GC done.
 Growth rate is the increase in usage after a GC is done.

 * The JVM efficiency score is a convenient way to quantify how efficient the